Torram/magic-docs/docs/Client-Development/Components/Cards/UpdateShopifyValuesForSetButton.md

 ### UpdateShopifyValuesForSetButton

 The function receives a setID string, and calls the hook _useUpdateShopifyValuesForSet_, with the setID as a parameter.
-The function returns a button that updates quantities to the shopify inventory.
+The function returns a button that updates the quantities to the shopify inventory.

 ```tsx
 import ErrorIndicator from '../shared/ErrorIndicator';